 (b) may, as often as he sees fit, and shall, when required to do so, report to the CEO as to the condition of, the use of, or other matters relating to, any waters or associated land within the area in respect of which he is appointed.

-[Regulation 23 amended in Gazette 23 Nov 2010 p.
+[Regulation 23 amended: Gazette 23 Nov 2010 p.
 5864.]

 24. Impersonating inspector or honorary warden